 The BofA Europe Board has adopted Bank of America's Risk Framework which defines the accountability of Bank of America, its subsidiaries and its employees in managing risk.
 BofA Europe's Risk Appetite Statement defines the parameters under which BofA Europe will take risk.
-Bank of America has also established the Environmental and Social Risk Policy Framework, which is aligned to the Company's Risk Framework and provides clarity and transparency around how the Company approaches environmental and social risks.
+Bank of America has also established the Environmental and Social Risk Policy Framework and the Climate Risk Framework which are aligned to the Company's Risk Framework and provide clarity and transparency around how the Company approaches climate-related and environmental risks as well as social considerations.